TheDiffi/dndMusicPlayer/README.md

 The Goal of this Project is simplifying playing, pausing and especially switching music down to the press of a single button.

+## How to use
+- clone / download the repository
+- make sure you have node.js installed, otherwise download it it under https://nodejs.org/en/download/
+- open a command line in the folder where the repository is located
+- type _npm install_
+- you have installed it successfully!

+### How to launch
+- open a command terminal in the folder where the repository is located
+- type _npm start_

 ## Features

 Background Music: